Statistical Taylor Expansion: A New and Path-Independent Method for Uncertainty Analysis: Introduction

+Let a signal value contain a value $x$ and an uncertainty deviation $\delta x$.
+As input, $x$ and $\delta x$ are usually the mean and standard deviation of a measurement, respectively \citep{Statistical_Methods, Precisions_Physical_Measurements}.
+If $\delta x = 0$, then $x$ is a \emph{precise value}; otherwise, the pair specifies an \emph{imprecise value} $x \pm \delta x$.
+Let $P(x) \equiv \delta x / |x|$ be the \emph{statistical precision} (hereafter referred to as precision) of $x \pm \delta x$.
+A smaller $P(x)$ indicates a higher measurement quality of $x \pm \delta x$.

-Instead of focusing on the result uncertainty distribution of a function \cite{Probability_Statistics}, statistical Taylor expansion gives the result mean and variance for general analytic expressions. \begin{itemize} \item The effect of input uncertainty to output value has only been given for special case \cite{Lower_Order_Variance_Expansion}.
-Statistical Taylor expansion generalizes it as uncertainty bias in Formula \eqref{eqn: Taylor 1d mean}, and \eqref{eqn: Taylor 2d mean} in this paper.
+Statistical Taylor expansion determines the result $f \pm \delta f$ of a general analytic expression $f(x, \dots)$ on the basis of inputs $x \pm \delta x, \dots$ and their corresponding distributions and sample counts. \begin{itemize} \item Previous studies have examined the effect of input uncertainties on output values for specific cases \citep{Lower_Order_Variance_Expansion}.
+Statistical Taylor expansion generalizes these effects as uncertainty bias, as shown in Formulas \eqref{eqn: Taylor 1d mean} and \eqref{eqn: Taylor 2d mean} of this study.

-\item The traditional variance-covariance framework only considers linear interaction between random variables through an analytic function \cite{Probability_Statistics}\cite{Lower_Order_Variance_Expansion}.
-Statistical Taylor expansion generalizes it to higher order as Formula \eqref{eqn: Taylor 2d variance} in this paper.
+\item The traditional variance-covariance framework accounts only for first-order interactions between random variables through an analytic function \citep{Lower_Order_Variance_Expansion, Probability_Statistics, Numerical_Recipes}, whereas statistical Taylor expansion extends this framework to include higher-order interactions as expressed in Formula \eqref{eqn: Taylor 2d variance}.
+Carrying out the expansion in full also reveals when the variance series converges, which is the focus of Section \ref{sec: convergence}.

+\item Calculating the reliability of $f \pm \delta f$ as a value between $0$ and $1$ from input uncertainty distributions and sample counts appears to be without precedent, as shown in Section \ref{sec: statistical bounding}. \end{itemize}